gururaj-shriram/CIM540/midterm/README.md

 * (R)eset

 ## Target Audience
-The target audience is adults who are interested in visualizing their states of mind and/or are interested in having an interactive medium to interface with their states of mind.
-The target audience also includes people who enjoy computer generated imagery.
+The target audience includes people of all ages who enjoy art, animation, and computer generated imagery.
+Adults may be interested in visualizing their state of mind and/or having an interactive medium to interface with their state of mind.
+Children may enjoy watching the river's color change and disrupting the particles' flow.
+Overall, I believe this project appeals to most.

 ## Displaying the Project
 This project may be displayed on online art galleries, such as OpenProcessing.
 It could possibly also be displayed at a neuroscience or technological conference to demonstrate a relatively fun way of using human computer interactions to create an interactive environment.
+As far as viewing the project, it's recommended to use a computer instead of a mobile device because of the hardware used and to obtain the best quality.